Protect Yourself or a Loved One from Online Scams

 Every year, thieves steal approximately $40 billion from vulnerable older Americans over the internet.
 This is often referred to as “cybercrime.”
 The Federal Bureau of Investigation (FBI) reports that cybercrimes against individuals age 65 and older are rapidly increasing, in part because more seniors are spending time online.

 According to the FBI, several factors play into older adults being prime candidates of cybercrime.
 Their credit history and the simple fact that they are part of a generation that is generally trusting and helpful fuels such crimes.
-They may suffer from cognitive decline or be isolated, making them more susceptible to a friendly email or voice on the phone.
+In some cases they will be offered medical services that they think they can take advantage of, but in actuality most medical services will use a Healthcare marketing broadcasting service to allow them make their business known.
+Educating older family members to let them understand that they should not trust even potentially useful services that they have never heard of before can go a long way in preventing these unfortunate circumstances.
+Last but not least, they may suffer from cognitive decline or be isolated, making them more susceptible to a friendly email or voice on the phone.
 The FBI offers these helpful tips to protect yourself or someone you love:

 - Get familiar with the basics of computer and internet security